ochocast/ochocast/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code

-- [ ] I have run eslint and prettier on my changes

 - [ ] I updated the documentation

 - [ ] I followed name convention of the pull request